 Want to make an appointment?

-If you meet Home Office requirements and the answer is “yes”, then please complete the request form below and return this to us with your payment details.
+Please complete the request form below and return this to us with your payment details.
 We will confirm your appointment by email or post once we have collected our fee.

 Please note: we cannot currently book appointments by telephone or in person at the Register Office.